khulnasoft/tracker/docs/docs/events/custom/golang.md

         you consider all the problems that emerge from using it:

-        1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracker).
+        1. **Can't use different go versions** (need to compile the go plugin with the exact same version that was used to build Tracee).

-        2. Both Tracker and your golang plugin signature must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.
+        2. Both Tracee and your golang plugin signature must be built with the **exact same GOPATH** or you will get a "plugin was built with a different version of package XXX" error.

-        3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracker.
+        3. Any **dependency** you have in your plugin should be of the **same version** with the dependencies of Tracee.

-        4. Compiling tracker statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
-One good example when statically compiling tracker is a good idea is to have a single binary capable of running in GLIBC (most of them) and MUSL (Alpine) powered Linux distros.
+        4. Compiling tracee statically is sometimes useful to have a **complete portable eBPF tracing/detection solution**.
+One good example when statically compiling tracee is a good idea is to have a single binary capable of running in GLIBC (most of them) and MUSL (Alpine) powered Linux distros.